The-OpenROAD-Project-Attic/Resizer/README.md

 -buffer_cell argument is required for buffer insertion (-repair_max_cap or -repair_max_slew).

-The write_def command -units, -die_area, -site and -auto_place_pins
+The write_def command -units, -die_area, -core_area, -site and
-arguments are only used when writing a DEF file from a Verilog netlist. dist_units are the DEF database units per micron.
+-auto_place_pins arguments are only used when writing a DEF file from a Verilog netlist. dist_units are the DEF database units per micron.
 The die area is a list of corner coordinates in microns (lower x, lower y, upper x, upper y). site_name is a LEF site name that is used to write ROW statements to fill the die area.
 The -auto_place_pins argument adds locations for the pins equally spaced around the die perimeter.

 A typical resizer command file is shown below.